Follow the procedures below to invite a J-1 scholar in the short-term scholar, research scholar, or professor category.

 At least two months prior to the scholar's expected start date, the UMN hosting department should request a DS-2019 Form from ISSS.

 The DS-2019 is the J legal document a scholar needs for the J visa application process, for entry into the U.S., and for maintaining legal immigration status once they arrive in the U.S.

 Submitting the application begins the process of producing a DS-2019 for the scholar.
 Applications must be submitted at minimum two months before the scholar’s expected start date.
 This allows for ISSS processing time, but more so, for U.S. consulate visa processing, which ISSS cannot expedite.

 ISSS then prepares the DS-2019.
-It will take two to three weeks to process the request.
+It is currently taking four weeks to process the request.
 If the application is not complete, processing time will take longer.
 ISSS will notify the department via email when the DS-2019(s) is ready to be picked up.